va3wam/TWIPi/README.md

 # TWIPi
-Next generation of inverted pendulum by Doung and Andrew
+Next generation of inverted pendulum by Doug and Andrew